espressif/ESP8266_RTOS_SDK/examples/system/ota/README.md

         (X) 1 MB
 ```

-Configurate the application location information and it must be same as the OTA example's information, how to do refer to **Step 3: Configurate application location** of **Custom partition configuration**.
+Configurate the application location information and it must be the same as the OTA example's information, you can refer to the **Step 3: Configurate application location** of **Custom partition configuration**.

 Save your changes, and type `make` to build the example.